 Focusing on the biological, immunological, epidemiological, and ecological aspects of viral, bacterial, and protozoan diseases, primarily in developing countries.

 The Department of Immunology and Infectious Diseases (IID) was formed in 1997 when the Departments of Cancer Biology, Molecular and Cellular Toxicology, and Tropical Public Health were merged.
 The department focuses on the biological, immunological, epidemiological, and ecological aspects of viral, bacterial, and protozoan diseases of animals and humans, including the vectors that transmit infectious agents.
 Read More

-The Global Infectious Diseases Program is built around two core courses that address topics of high global significance.
-One course focuses on vector-borne and zoonotic infections (IID232); the other core course focuses on infections transmitted through water and food (IID233).
-These courses are designed for students, public health officers, clinicians, and scientists who are seeking advanced training in infectious diseases that disproportionately affect individuals in resource-limited areas, especially in issues of control and prevention.
+This program is designed for students, public health officers, clinicians, and scientists who are seeking advanced training in infectious diseases that disproportionally affect individuals in resource-limited areas, especially in issues of control and prevention.

 Homepage images by Len Rubenstein